sachnaror/face_tracker/README.md

-# App-on-Camera tracks faces live; SMS u for unrecognized face photo link.
+# App-on-Camera tracks faces live; SMS you for an unrecognized face photo link.

 This python app-on-camera tracks your face in real-time.
 Sends SMS alerts for unrecognized faces.
 Red Tracker=UnKnown face, Green=known face.